whoisoscar/LaCasa/README.md

 `````

 # Further improvements
-- [ ] Imrpove backend algo for sorting
-- [ ] Add JS dunctionalities to frontend
+- [ ] Expand the data set with more neighbourhoods and variables.

 # Credits
 This project was created for our Algorithms and Data Structures course at IE University.
 The project was created by: